 At the time of accepting admission to the MFT doctoral program area, all students must complete the Virginia Tech Degree Portability Acknowledgement form and submit it to the FTC Office Manager and/or MFT Program Director.

 Frequently Asked Questions

-We are interested in students who value research and who are interested in developing into scholar-clinicians who demonstrate respect for diversity and inclusion and will advance the field of MFT through research, clinical supervision, teaching, practice, and community and professional engagement.
+We are interested in diverse students who value research and who are interested in developing into scholar-clinicians who demonstrate respect for diversity and inclusion and will advance the field of MFT through research, clinical supervision, teaching, clinical practice, and community and professional engagement.
 We encourage applications from a diverse pool of students, including international applicants.

 Typically, we accept between four and six students into the MFT program area per year.
 Our cohorts start the program once a year, in the fall semester.

 Historically, all accepted students have been offered full-time assistantship support for three years, pending satisfactory progress in the program.
 For more detailed information about assistantships and the financial requirements of the program, click here.

 Virginia Tech is a member of the Council of Graduate Schools, which also includes nearly all accredited MFT doctoral programs.
 This means that a student offered admission to the MFT program area within the Department of Human Development and Family Science – or to any other MFT program from an institution which is also a member – with financial (i.e., assistantship) support has until April 15 to decide whether to accept it.